vinilage/mck-om/tls/README.md

 - [A replica-set deployed](https://github.com/vinilage/mck-om/blob/main/replica-set/README.md)
 - [SCRUM authentication enabled and database users created](https://github.com/vinilage/mck-om/blob/main/user/README.md)

+## Important

+Currently it is not possible to disable TLS via MCK after it was enabled.
+We are discussing about this internally, so be sure about enabling it.

 ## Install cert-manager

 To install `cert-manager` in the `cert-manager` namespace, run the following (it can take some time):